Procedure for Using Public Tender

 - Where required, you are permitted to reference a "brand" name of an acceptable product.
 However, the words "or approved equivalent" are also required.

-3.2 Contact the Tendering Clerk at the Department of Financial and Administrative Services to arrange for the review of specifications.
+3.2 Contact the Tendering Clerk at the Department of Financial and Administrative Services to arrange for the review of specifications if necessary.

 3.3 The tender opening.
 (See Tender Opening Section below)